marijnh/Eloquent-JavaScript/11_async.md

 {{index "asynchronous programming", scheduling, "event loop", timeline}}

 Asynchronous programs are executed piece by piece.
-Each piece may start some actions, and schedule code to be executed when the action finishes or fails.
+Each piece may start some actions and schedule code to be executed when the action finishes or fails.
 In between these pieces, the program sits idle, waiting for the next action.